St Giles’ Cathedral takes pride of place on Edinburgh’s Royal Mile, its famous crown steeple dominating the Old Town skyline.

 Restoration work still continues.
 A message from the present minister reminds us “These old stones could be clean again and draw tomorrows people to seek and find a faith for celebrating good things and find comfort in times of difficulty.”

 The historic building is crammed with countless treasures to explore so leave plenty of time to make sure you see everything you want to.
 If you’re on your first visit to Edinburgh, remember you may not get the opportunity to come back again, so it would be a shame to miss anything.

 - The exquisite Thistle Chapel, with its detailed neo-gothic woodwork and stunning gold-leaf ceiling, is home to the Order of the Thistle an order of Scottish chivalry.

-- In the south aisle there is a tribute to one of Scotland’s best loved literary figures, a relief sculpture of Robert Louis Stevenson cast in bronze by American Augustus St Gaudens.
+- In the south aisle, there is a tribute to one of Scotland’s best-loved literary figures, a relief sculpture of Robert Louis Stevenson cast in bronze by American Augustus St Gaudens.

 - A look in the quiet darkened corners will remind visitors of the role of our armed forces in more recent wars.
-Tattered colours starkly remind us of the horrors of: Ypres, Malta, Sicily and other far off places.
+Tattered colours starkly remind us of the horrors of Ypres, Malta, Sicily and other far-off places.

-St Giles’ Cathedral is situated on the High Street part of the Royal Mile which lies at the heart of Edinburgh’s Old Town.
+The High Kirk of Edinburgh is situated on the High Street part of the Royal Mile which lies at the heart of Edinburgh’s Old Town.